If you want to understand how Bitcoin works before buying, start with our How Bitcoin Works guide.

 You don't need to buy a whole bitcoin

-The biggest misconception about buying Bitcoin is that you have to buy one whole coin.
+Most beginners think you have to buy one whole coin.
 You don't.
-Bitcoin divides into smaller units, and you can buy a fraction of one.
+You can buy a fraction.

 Step 1: Choose where to buy

 Peer-to-peer platforms like Bisq or Hodl Hodl let you buy directly from another person, often with more privacy.
-The tradeoff: more responsibility on your end, slower process, and you need to understand how to verify transactions.
-Better for experienced buyers who prioritize privacy.
+You take on more responsibility, the process is slower, and you need to verify transactions yourself.
+Better suited for experienced buyers.

 | Platform | Ease | Fees | Best For |